Biological Sciences courses for 2020

 - molecular biologists in the School of Biochemistry;

-- those studying human behaviour in the School of Experimental Psychology.
+- those studying human behaviour in the School of Psychological Science.

-We aim to equip you to bring rigorous, logical, interdisciplinary approaches to biological questions, starting with the fundamentals and progressing to the edge of knowledge.
+We equip you to apply rigorous, logical, interdisciplinary thinking to biological questions, starting with the fundamentals and progressing to the edge of knowledge.

-Your final year gives you considerable choice in which aspects of biology you wish to pursue as well as the opportunity to undertake your own research.
+Your final year gives you considerable choice in which aspects of biology you wish to pursue and the opportunity to undertake your own research.